KannonZenetism/zenetism-field-physics/zenetism/mpx/spirit-soul-and-apparent-stillness.md

 Everything that exists has essence.
 The hammer has hammer-essence; the door has door-essence; the portal has portal-essence.
 At the Form register, the configuration may have its Form at L₄ / IL₄; at the Aionic register, its potential is already latent.

 The components' essences are distinct values held without fusion.
-The configuration is, additionally, an expression — shaped by the bearers who make, use, and condition it.
+The configuration is, additionally, an expression — shaped by the bearers who make, employ, and condition it.

 ## Conferred Orientation and Entropic Implication

 A relative structure does not bear orientation in expressed motion the way a traveler does.
 Its expressed outcome is conditioned by configuration, bearer-orientation, imposed constraint, and enacted function.

 It can therefore become entropically implicated through configuration, alignment, enactment, and outcome — the hammer implicated in injury, the dwelling implicated in the violence enacted within it — without becoming an entropic essence.
-Entropic implication attaches to the configuration and its enactment-history, not to the essence, which cannot be abolished and is not converted by use.
+Entropic implication attaches to the configuration and its enactment-history, not to the essence, which cannot be abolished and is not converted by enactment.

 This is placement, not condemnation.
 Implication does not automatically condemn, and it does not excuse.